Wednesday, September 11, 2024

 If subluxation and anxiety are defensive reactions or stressful adaptations to pain, or any other energetic mind/body imbalances, must they be immediately corrected, or are they a process that must be gradually reduced allowing for new neurolearnings to take place over time while physical and myofascial tone resets... and mental energies seek rest?

 In most cases, such subluxations are reduced by repetitive adjustments that promote a set of gradual and new neurolearnings.
-It is therefore important that patients return for their care corrections immediately after the acute episode is resolved, if not only to reinforce the reduction of subluxation residuals, but also to clear out anxious associations with the body part that exhibited the postural expression of pain, stress and anxiety... especially as it relates to the organism's external environments and internal biopsychosocial pressures (9),
+It is therefore important that patients return for their care corrections immediately after the acute episode is resolved, if not only to reinforce the reduction of subluxation residuals, but also to clear out anxious associations with the body part that exhibited the postural expression of pain, stress and anxiety... especially as it relates to the organism's external environments and internal psychodynamic pressures (9),

 The adjustment seeks to restore and/or equalize the neural pathways of posture and homeostasis.
-But the adjustment also must... on a psychosomatic level beyond the simple concept of mind and body... relieve and provide a new and conscious appreciation sf a reduction in anxiety levels.
+But the adjustment also must... on a psychodynamic level beyond the simple concept of mind and body... relieve and provide a new and conscious appreciation sf a reduction in anxiety levels.
 Corrective care, with postural indicators, will be associated with fewer episodes of chronic pain, stress and anxiety even after the acute subluxation is resolved, and conscious pain, stress and anxiety is reduced to a tolerable level.

 This issue of neural energy and the need for adaptive postures to disseminate the overabundance of unconscious pain, stress and anxiety is a product of repetitive attempts mentally and physically to keep equilibrium honest within the organism (10).
 The very slim possibility that patients who fall victim to postural manifestations of unconscious conflicts could successfully fend off energy releasing conversion activity is not likely... and would... in the end... show both patient and doctors the power of the unconscious.
 However, with the help of adjustive care, the cyclical circuit that allows for the uninhibited maintenance of the aberrant neuronal loop can be disoriented and very likely deconstructed to a point at which the threshold is too low to fire on a continuous basis.